LASER Course Details

 A Focus on Stress and Well-being

 This programme will be quite exclusive in nature and requires a long-term commitment to the programme.
+LASER is a partnership, therefore we will be highly selective in regards to which organisations we choose to move forward with.
 Our goal at Studio 3 is to implement training 'systems', and cultivate real change across the entire school.

 This course is available on request for your school or organisation.
 To arrange a consultation, please contact our office by emailing or calling 01225 334 111.